-The above discussion has assumed that adverse events that are reported in a statistically significant proportion of the population given the trial drug in the original prelicensure randomised control trials would be classified as adverse events known to be associated with the vaccine.
+The above discussion has assumed that adverse events that are reported in the original prelicensure randomised control trials, would be classified as adverse events known to be associated with the vaccine.

-Slate investigated of the randomised trials of human papillomavirus (HPV) vaccines and found that potential side effects were collected for only two weeks in the year long study.
-After the first 2 weeks, individual trial investigators decided on personal judgement whether to report medical problems as adverse events.
-Often they listed new problems as ‘new medical history.
-Myalgic encephalomyelitis otherwise known as chronic fatigue syndrome (CFS) characterized by long-term fatigue that limits a person’s ability to carry out ordinary daily activities.
-Participants in the trial reported to Slate that debilitating symptoms were not even registered as potential side effects.
+Slate investigated randomised trials of human papillomavirus (HPV) vaccines and found that potential side effects were collected for only two weeks in the year-long study.
+After 2 weeks, individual trial investigators decided, on personal judgment, whether to report medical problems as adverse events.
+Often they listed new problems as ‘new medical history’.
+Myalgic encephalomyelitis, otherwise known as chronic fatigue syndrome (CFS), is a condition characterized by long-term fatigue that limits a person’s ability to carry out ordinary daily activities.
+Participants in the HPV trial reported to Slate that these debilitating symptoms of theirs were not even registered as adverse events.

 Other problems with recording and reporting AEFI

-Box 6 describes how the Periodic Safety Update Reports (PSUR) 15 and 16 of Infanrix Hexa was opened to public scrutiny by an Italian court.
-Box 7 PSUR 19 was obtained under the Freedom of Information rules and shows how deaths reported in PSUR 16 were deleted from PSUR 19 when it was evident that the reported deaths exceeded the deaths expected by chance19.
-Box 8 describe the changes that prevent patients from holding manufacturers to account for adverse events caused by their products.
+Box 6 describes how the Periodic Safety Update Reports (PSUR) 15 and 16 of Infanrix Hexa and the findings from the reports was opened to public scrutiny by an Italian court.
+Box 7 describes how PSUR 19 was obtained under the Freedom of Information rules and shows how deaths reported in PSUR 16 were deleted from PSUR 19, when it was evident that the reported deaths exceeded the deaths expected by chance22.
+In 1986 President Ronald Reagan signed the National Childhood Vaccine Injury Act (NCVIA) (42 U.S.C. §§ 300aa-1 to 300aa-34) which created a no-fault system to compensate vaccine related injuries.
+This made it difficult to sue vaccine manufactures.
+It also set up Vaccine Adverse Event Reporting System (VAERS) mandating the reporting of adverse events.
+Box 8 describes the changes that prevent patients from holding manufacturers to account for adverse events caused by their products.
 Box 9 shows how AEFI data is no longer available easily.
 While on the one hand, the new classification discounts AEFI as ‘Not a case of [AEFI]’, safety data is being manipulated and made inaccessible.

 There were 42 deaths in the first three days after vaccination where there were only 16 deaths in the next 3 days.
-The fact makes it apparent that many of the deaths are related to the vaccination episode.
+The fact that the deaths were clustered soon after vaccination suggests that the deaths may be related to the vaccination event.

 a http://autismoevaccini.files.wordpress.com/2012/12/vaccin-dc3a9cc3a8s.pdf Accessed 12/11/15

 GlaxoSmithKline (GSK), 19th confidential periodic safety update reportsa (PSUR 19 (deaths up to October 22, 2014)) on Infanrix hexa makes interesting reading.
-Infanrix hexa has all the components of the Pentavalent vaccine except that it has replaced the whole cell pertussis with an acellular pertussis component and in addition has injectable polio vaccine.
+Infanrix hexa has all the components of the pentavalent vaccine except that it has replaced the whole cell pertussis with an acellular pertussis component and, in addition, it has injectable polio vaccine.
 The cumulative number of deaths after vaccination reported in the 19th report is less than that reported in the 16th PSUR.
-It can be seen that deaths in children older than 1 year was significantly higher than the deaths expected by coincidence, if the deaths deleted from the 16th PSUR were restored.
+It can be seen that deaths in children older than 1 year was significantly higher than the deaths expected by coincidence, if the deaths deleted from the 16th PSUR were restoredb.

-Similarly it will be noted that RotaSheild was voluntarily removed from the market after 12 cases of intussusceptions were reported.
+Similarly RotaShield was voluntarily removed from the market after 12 cases of intussusceptions were reported.
 The background rate of intussusceptions at this age was 5 times the risk of intussusceptions from the vaccine.
 There was no biologically plausible explanation to link the intussusceptions to the immunization.
 Yet the vaccine was withdrawnc.

 The manufacturers withdrew the vaccines voluntarily without indicating the reasons.
-Whether the prospect of product liability suits influenced manufacturer caution is not clear.
+It is not clear whether the prospect of product liability suits influenced manufacturer caution.